 ATTACHMENT F: Local Practices & Reporting Requirements

 ATTACHMENT G: Disclosure of Ownership & Controlling Interest

+ATTACHMENT H: Business Associate Agreement

+ATTACHMENT I: Recipient Rights Policies & Attestation

 STATEMENT OF WORK

 Fiscal Intermediary Services and Support

 NAME OF PROVIDER

 Fiscal Intermediary services and supports delivered to the CMHSP and its consumer participants shall be provided within the scope and guidance of the “Fiscal Intermediary Technical Requirement” which is issued annually by the MDHHS in the form of an attachment to the MDHHS/CMHSP and the MSHN/CMHSP Master Contracts.
 See Attachment A for a copy of the most recent Fiscal Intermediary Technical Requirements issued by MDHHS.